 Equally unsurprising is the fact that by now film and painting have become so intertwined that it is by no means uncommon for painters to admit they’ve been influenced by the cinema.
 And to complete the circle, numerous directors such as Akira Kurosawa, David Lynch, Julian Schnabel, Jean Cocteau, Derek Jarman, Peter Greenaway and Kathryn Bigelow were painters before they turned to film making, a list which expands if directors are added who at least studied painting at one time.

 A final point about biopics.
-It would be no exaggeration to say that literally every single one made about a painter reproduces her or his painterly style in its use of lighting, colour and mise-en-scène.
+It would be no exaggeration to say that almost every single one made about a painter reproduces her or his painterly style in its use of lighting, colour and mise-en-scène.
 This is stated here to avoid constant repetition later; particularly striking examples will still be mentioned briefly.
 At the same time along with the obvious aesthetic pleasure of such an approach, the problematic nature of this should not be ignored: “By emphasising visual correspondences between the artists’ works and the world around them” there is the implication that the painters “represent the world as they are perceiving it.”
 The art of the painter is thereby grounded in the way they perceive the world “and is not presented as the result of an artificial construction” (Jacobs 53).
 This may well be connected with the biopic’s proclivity to present an artist’s work “as an aspect of the artist’s personality and biography: a limited conception of art as subjective expression, diary or autobiography” (Walker 19).
 All the same, numerous biopics have emerged that break this mold.

 i/ Film Titles are then followed (in brackets) by the production country, year of release, sometimes the genre, the director, and the actress/actor who played the painter.